Applications open August 1st and the deadline to apply is January 15th.

 Criteria for Admission to the Kinesiology Ph.D Program

 KIN faculty members use the following criteria when judging applicants for admission and when determining which prospective doctoral students to nominate for fellowships.
-Sources of information include transcripts, academic statement, resume, letters of recommendation and writing/research sample.
+Sources of information include transcripts, academic statement, personal statement, resume, letters of recommendation and writing/research sample.
 Students may submit additional materials if desired.
 Prospective students should make certain that all of these criteria are addressed in their admissions portfolios.

 - Academic excellence – GPA, reputation of department or program of study pursued, letters of recommendation, other forms of academic evaluation